Dragomir2020/BasicUnitTest/README.md

 # BasicUnitTest <a href="https://travis-ci.org/Dragomir2020/BasicUnitTest" rel="some text">![Foo](https://travis-ci.org/Dragomir2020/BasicUnitTest.svg?branch=master,raw=true "Build Passing")</a>
-Example of unit testing for further expansion using Mocha and Express
+Example of unit testing for further expansion using Mocha and Express This is sample directory to show travis-ci testing code using npm test and mocha

 ## Build in Dependancies
 - npm install